- By: Pedro Candeias

-Focus in fighting is trainable, but not with jogging around the tatami or other general exercises!
+Focus on fighting is trainable, but not with jogging around the tatami or other general exercises!

-You should create exercises that force your Karate athletes to think and making decisions.
+You should create exercises that force your Karate athletes to think and make decisions.
 Those exercises should have an increasing complexity that compels them to a constant concentration.

 Whenever the exercises become easily performed and when your Kumite athletes can already solve the problems you give them it’s crucial that you create new ones.

 LESSON 7 – “QUALITY OF TRAINING vs QUANTIFICATION OF TRAINING”